-Canon 1D versus Canon 5D Mark III
+Canon 1D vs 5D Mark III

-The Canon EOS-1D and the Canon EOS 5D Mark III are two professional cameras that were announced, respectively, in September 2001 and March 2012.
+The Canon EOS-1D and the Canon EOS 5D Mark III are two professional cameras that were officially introduced, respectively, in September 2001 and March 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a full frame (5D Mark III) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the 5D Mark III provides 22.1 MP.
+The 1D has a resolution of 4.1 megapixels, whereas the 5D Mark III provides 22.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is notably smaller (28 percent) than the Canon 1D.
 Moreover, the 5D Mark III is substantially lighter (40 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.